HackGT/ballot/README.md

 For the external oauth services, make sure you set the callback url to `/auth/{service}/callback`.

 ### Running

-Once you have set your environment variables, you can build and run the server in development by running `npm start`.
+Once you have set your environment variables, you will need to go in each of the folders to run each part of the project separately in development.

-Visit `http://localhost:3000`, and you are good to go!
+`cd server` and `npm start` to start the server.
+`cd client` and `npm start` to start the client.
+`cd epicenter` and `npm start` to start the epicenter.

+The two clients will automatically open in development.

+The server is required for other parts to work.

 The first user that logs in is automatically given superadmin priveleges.

 ## Deployment

 ### Manual Deployment

-Run `npm run build` to build the server followed by `npm run serve` to serve the application in production.
+In the project root directory, run `npm run build` to build the application followed by `npm run serve` to serve the application in production.

+Type `<SERVER_URL>` to access the judge-facing application.
+Type `<SERVER_URL>/epicenter/` to access the epicenter.

 ### Docker